Mathics3/mathics-development-guide/docs/developing-code/code-overview.rst

 The remaining leaves of the ``Expression`` are the parameters to give to an ``apply`` method.

+In the simplest case, the ``evaluate()`` method is called.
+This is used when a function has no parameters or arguments.
+In other words, it looks like a constant or variable name, and usually is prefaced with a ``$`.
+Examples here are ``$VersionNumber`` or ``$MachineName``.

+Functions which take no parameters are generally subclassed off of the ``Builtin`` class.

+However when a function takes parameters it method's Object class is derived either directly indirectly from the ``Predefined`` class rather than the ``Builtin``.
 To figure out which ``apply`` method in the class object to call, each method's document string (or docstring) is consulted.
+The lookup process is kicked off using the ``evaluate()`` method found in the ``Predefined`` class.

-As we go along we'll describe other conventions that are used that are crucial in getting the interpreter work properly.
-But for now, just remember that there is a method name in a Mathics function class that begins with ``apply``, and its docstring is used to figure out whether the leaves of the list are applicable to that function.
+As we go along, we'll describe other conventions that are used that are crucial in getting the interpreter work properly.
+But for now, just remember that unless there is an ``evaluate()`` method, there is a method name in a Mathics function class that begins with ``apply``, and its docstring is used to figure out whether the leaves of the list are applicable to that function.

 Here is an example for the `Environment
 <https://reference.wolfram.com/language/ref/Environment.html>`_